-tion) is zero, independent of L_2 , indicating that the two responses are uncorrelated.
+togram should be identical.
+In the histogram of Fig. 2, the mean of L_1 (i.e. the mean value of each vertical cross section) is zero, independent of L_2 , indicating that the two responses are uncorrelated.
 But the width of the distribution of L_1 increases with the amplitude of L_2 .
 That is, the variance of L_2 depends on L_1 .

-This form of dependency seems to be ubiquitous; it is evident it in a wide variety of natural images and sounds.
-It occurs even when the filters are chosen to be orthogonal, non-overlapping or from a set that is optimized for statistical independence5.
-The strength of the dependency varies depending on the specific pair of filters chosen (Fig. 3).
-Nevertheless, this dependency is a property of natural signals, and is not due purely to properties of this particular set of linear filters.
+This form of dependency appears to be ubiquitous - it is evident in a wide variety of natural images and sounds.
+It occurs even when the filters are chosen to be orthogonal, non-overlapping, or from a set that is optimized for statistical independence [e.g. 5].
+The strength of the dependency does, however, depend on the specific pair of filters chosen, as illustrated in Fig. 3.
+Nevertheless, we emphasize that this dependency is a property of natural signals, and is not due purely to properties of this particular set of linear filters.
 For example, no such dependency is observed when the input consists of white noise.

-We formalize the conditional relationship between a given pair of linear filter responses $\{L_1, L_2\}$ with a model in which the variance of L_2 is proportional to the squared value of L_1 plus a constant (Methods, Eq.
-1).
-For a pair of filters with strongly dependent responses, this proportion is larger; for a pair that have independent responses, this proportion is zero.
-Because L_2 also depends on the responses of a number of other filters within a local neighborhood, we form a generalization of this conditional variance model in which L_2 is proportional to a weighted sum of the squared responses over the neighborhood and an additive constant.
-We compute a set of optimal weights and an additive constant by maximizing the likelihood of the conditional distribution over an ensemble of images or sounds (Methods, Eq.
-5).
-Intuitively, these weights are larger for pairs of filters that have stronger dependency.
-The constant represents the residual variance that cannot be predicted from neighboring filters.
+We formalize the conditional relationship between a given pair of linear filter responses $\{L_1, L_2\}$ with a model in which the variance of L_2 is proportional to the squared value of L_1 plus a constant (Methods, equation (1)).
+For a pair of filters with strongly dependent responses, this proportion is larger; for a pair whose responses are independent, this proportion is zero.
+Since L_2 also depends on the responses of a number of other filters within a local neighborhood, we form a generalization of this conditional variance model in which